 To safeguard biodiversity, protected area planning will require a consideration of future risk due to weak governance

 Main Text: Protecting habitat is one of the best strategies for stemming the alarming decline of biodiversity5.
 As such, international agreements to protect increasing amounts of land area have become cornerstones of efforts to protect biodiversity4.
 Most current approaches for identifying important areas to protect rely upon estimations of the conservation value of the land for biodiversity and the threats it faces4,6,7.
-Seldom articulated in such plans is the tacit assumption that protection will be enforced, effective, and permanent, yet it is well known many protected areas are subject to risks from weak governance, land use intensification, and climate change.
-For example: the quality of governance relates to investment in conservation8,9; political instability and corruption can reduce protected area effectiveness10,11; protected areas with high deforestation rates are at greater risk of degazettement and failure to meet protection goals12; and shifting temperature regimes and increased extreme weather events cause declines and extirpations in native populations13.
-Thus, to make effective use of limited conservation resources, planning for investment in protected areas must account for these risks14,15.
-Here we demonstrate how accounting for governance, land-use, and climate risks can influence decisions for establishing protected areas at a global scale and may ultimately improve the resilience of protected areas and the species they support.
-The risks we consider here represent unstoppable risks that are best avoided, which stand in contrast to stoppable risks that can be abated through effective protected areas management alone16,17.
+Seldom articulated in such plans is the tacit assumption that protection will be enforced, effective, and permanent; yet many protected areas are subject to risks from weak governance, land use intensification, and climate change.
+For example, strong governance generally supports investments in conservation8,9, whereas political instability and corruption can reduce protected area effectiveness10,11.
+Likewise, high deforestation rates within protected areas can increase the risk of degazetting and failing to meet protection goals12;, and the increasing frequency and intensity of extreme weather events can threaten population persistence within protected areas13.
+Thus, effective use of limited conservation resources requires planning for investment in protected areas that accounts for these risks14,15.
+Here we demonstrate how accounting for governance, land-use, and climate risks influences decisions for establishing protected areas at a global scale and may ultimately improve the resilience of protected areas and the species they support.
+The risks we consider here are typically unmanageable at the scale of individual protected areas and require national or international efforts to mitigate their adverse effects16,17.

 We defined the following three broad categories of risk, which we considered to be factors likely to diminish the long-term effectiveness of protected areas: (i) governance, (ii) land-use, and (iii) climate.
 For governance risk, we used a national-scale metric that combines six governance indicators from the World Bank18: accountability, political stability, government effectiveness, regulatory quality, rule of law, and control of corruption (Figure S1).
 For land-use risk, we estimated the average change in biodiversity per land-use category using methods19 that model the risk of biodiversity loss for land systems due to agricultural expansion and intensification (Figure S2).
-For climate risk, we used predicted climate velocity, which is the horizontal velocity along the Earth’s surface needed to maintain a constant temperature as climate changes materialize.
-In addition, to illustrate the effect of using alternative risk measures, we use the duration of extreme heat events, calculated using a probabilistic framework that estimates the novelty of temperatures relative to historical year-to-year variation from 1979 to 2019, identifying areas where heat events are likely to have the most significant effects on biodiversity20 (see Supplementary Material for details).
+For climate risk, we used predicted climate velocity, which is the horizontal velocity along the Earth’s surface needed to maintain a constant temperature as climate changes .
+In addition, to illustrate the effect of using alternative risk measures, we use the duration of extreme heat events, calculated using a probabilistic framework that estimates the novelty of temperatures relative to historical year-to-year variation from 1979 to 2019, identifying areas where extreme heat events are likely to have the most significant effects on biodiversity20 (see Supplementary Material for details).
 We used these three risk categories for illustrative purposes; the approach we propose is flexible and can easily incorporate additional risk metrics21.